-1) Caves on public open access Parks Victoria Land, including areas such as ‘The Potholes’ near Buchan which is a specific reserve set aside intentionally for caving.
-All of the frequently explored caves on these reserves still have access guidelines, set by Parks Vic.
+Caves on public open access Parks Victoria Land, including areas such as ‘The Potholes’ near Buchan which is a specific reserve set aside intentionally for caving.
+All of the frequently explored caves on these reserves still have access guidelines, set by Parks Victoria.
 The guidelines are available to download below.
-Those found to be violating those guidelines can have legal action brought against them (this is real!! there was legal proceedings brought against some cavers a couple of years ago and was only stopped by intense negotiations and assurances of no such future actions).

 There are a set of about half a dozen caves in and around Buchan which are the ‘usual suspects’ and are done most frequently, and they are quite trashed for this reason.
 So it is logical that the caves with outstanding value of any kind be protected so the same doesn’t happen to them.
-See the downloadable file at the bottom for the official Parks document that specifies access.
-The potholes caving area in Murrindal (20 mins drive North of Buchan) was only set aside when the VSA proved over a long period and a LOT of work that the caves were worth protecting from the quarry.
-The discovery of Exponential Pot, which is considered the best decorated cave in Buchan, was what clinched the argument to save the land.
+The potholes caving area in Murrindal (20 mins drive North of Buchan) was only set aside when the VSA proved over a long period and a lot of work that the caves were worth protecting from the quarry.
+The discovery of Exponential Pot, which is considered by many the best decorated cave in Buchan, was what clinched the argument to save the land.
 A real win for cavers, given that there are hundreds of caves on the reserve, and it is the most frequented chunk of Karst in the entire region.

 Gated Permit Caves controlled by Parks Victoria